timeplus-io/docs/docs/proton-format-schema.md

               ' TYPE Protobuf
 ```

-Then refer to this schema while creating an external stream for Confluent Cloud or Apache Kafka:
+Then refer to this schema while creating an external stream for Kafka:

 ```sql
 CREATE EXTERNAL STREAM stream_name(